Beliaar/bGrease/_sources/tutorial/tutorial1.txt

 Components specify the data fields for the entities in the game and store all of their data.
 If you are familiar with relational databases, components can be thought of like tables with entities as their primary keys.
 Don't worry too much about what an entity is just yet, once we get the world configuration setup, we'll delve more deeply into how they work.

-Below is the first part of our world configuration that subclasses the |World| base class and configures some basic components:
+Below is the first part of our world configuration that subclasses the |PygletWorld| base class and configures some basic components:

 .. literalinclude:: blasteroids1.py
    :pyobject: GameWorld